Shedatheds/ModularHydroponicTowerGarden/3DPrint/README.md

     Use wide brims whenever the surface touching the bed is small (filling module, hollow planting modules)

 With above settings a 3-way planting module takes 12 hours to print.

+Watering schedule

+Last year I started with 30 minutes on and 30 minutes off.
+Works well.
+My current schedule is 5 minutes on and 20 minutes off.
+You can further shorten the on-time and lengthen the off-time if power saving is a requirement.
+Let the roots of the plants be completely wet (should take a few minutes at least) and start the water pump again when they start to dry out (up to 1 hour).

+If you don't have a timer then continuous water circulation is appropriate.

+FAQ

+What parts do I print for a very basic setup (1 module) on a 5 gallon bucket?

+Original bucket lid or a lid from the Remixes section.
+Module_Adapter_With_Tabs.STL
+3-Way_Planting_Module_Hollow.STL
+Standard_Pot_02.STL
+Dispenser_Module_Internal.STL
+Lid_Without_Holes.STL